JiHong88/suneditor/README.md

 videoHeightShow : Choose whether the video height input is visible.    default: true {Boolean}
 videoAlignShow  : Choose whether the video align radio buttons are visible.       default: true {Boolean}
 videoRatioShow  : Choose whether the video ratio options is visible.   default: true {Boolean}
-videoWidth      : The default width size of the video frame.           default: '100%' {String}
+videoWidth      : The default width size of the video frame.           default: '100%' {string}
-videoHeight     : The default height size of the video frame.          default: '56.25%' {String}
+videoHeight     : The default height size of the video frame.          default: '56.25%' {string}
 videoSizeOnlyPercentage : If true, video size can only be scaled by percentage.   default: false {Boolean}
 videoRotation   : Choose whether to video rotation buttons display.
                   When "videoSizeOnlyPercentage" is "true" or "videoHeightShow" is "false" the default value is false.